 This is the first time talking about the gastritis diet (and my own erosive gastritis diagnosis) on this blog so I’ve given a little overview here; feel free to scroll straight down to the recipe as desired.
 Gastritis – the inflammation and potential erosion of the stomach lining and an array of associated symptoms – is also explained in more detail, in case you think you might have it, or you are just learning.
 Ongoing acid reflux and other digestive ailments should always be investigated by your doctor.

-One key aspect of the Gastritis Diet is to avoid acidic foods, from any and all citrus, to tomatoes and related products, coffee and brown tea, to anything with vinegar, and more.
+One key aspect of the Gastritis Diet is to avoid acidic foods, from any and all citrus, to tomatoes and related products, coffe, brown tea and wine, to anything with vinegar, and more.
 These foods will exacerbate the problem for almost everyone suffering from this condition.

 But basically, so many of the foods I have been insane about eating, posting, and sharing here for years are off-limits to me right now.
 It’s super annoying but I am really hoping that a break from those foods for a few months will allow me to heal up to where I can go back to eating them in moderation.
-It’s completely possible if not common to heal chronic gastritis, but for most it takes time and discipline.
+It’s completely possible to heal many forms of chronic gastritis, but for most it takes a long time and discipline.

 So I figured salad could be an easy way to eat well and supply easier, unprocessed foods to digest.
 Except for that dang dressing conundrum!
 Seriously, have you noticed that every dressing has some serious acid in it?
 Whether it’s balsamic vinegar, white wine vinegar, citric acid, etc., there was nothing for me.
 And what good is a salad without dressing!?